 Chances are that you are excited for your child’s playdate.
 It is nice to know that your child is doing well socially, and it will be nice to spend a few hours running errands or just relaxing.
-But entrusting your child’s care with someone else can be nerve wracking.
+But entrusting your child’s care to someone else can be nerve wracking.
 And kids will be kids – which means that they are bound to scheme and possibly get into trouble.

 Your child might get hurt in many different ways while at a playdate.
-These injuries can range from minor (scraped knees and bruises) to more severe (broken bones, concussions, etc.).
+These injuries can range from minor (scraped knees and bruises) to more severe (broken bones, concussions, etc.)

 If your child sustains a serious injury at a friend’s house, it can create an awkward situation.
 How are you supposed to handle this situation?
 You don’t want to sue your child’s friend, and it is awkward to ask them for money.
 Here, I’ll walk you through the options of what to do when your child is injured on a friend or family member’s property, and help you handle this situation as best as possible.